Skip to main content

 // Keys are derived from the user's master seed; call this after derivation.

-const encKey: PoseidonKey = createPoseidonKey(derivedKeyBigint);
+const encKey: PoseidonKey = createPoseidonKey(derivedKeyBigint, "poseidonKey");

 Rescue Cipher Helpers

 The Rescue Cipher encrypts on-chain encrypted balances.
 Keeping plaintexts, ciphertexts, keys, and nonces as distinct types prevents the most dangerous class of encryption bug — passing a ciphertext where the decryptor expects a key.
+Only the plaintext brand ships a create* helper.
+The ciphertext, key, counter, and nonce brands are produced by the SDK’s cipher functions (or, when you must brand a raw value yourself, by their assert* predicates: assertRescueCipherCiphertext, assertRescueCipherKey, assertRescueCipherCounter, assertRescueCipherEncryptionNonce).

 Protocol Helpers

-// createMicroLamportsPerAcu — validates a bigint as a priority fee (>= 0).
+// assertMicroLamportsPerAcu — validates a bigint as a priority fee (a U64, so >= 0).

 Limb Helper

-// createBase85Limb — validates a bigint as a 85-bit limb (0 to 2^85 - 1).
+// assertBase85Limb — validates a bigint as an 85-bit limb (0 to 2^85 - 1).

 // Used internally when decomposing 256-bit values into three limbs for ZK circuit inputs.

-const limb0: Base85Limb = createBase85Limb(value & ((1n << 85n) - 1n), "limb0");
+const limb0 = value & ((1n << 85n) - 1n);

-const limb1: Base85Limb = createBase85Limb((value >> 85n) & ((1n << 85n) - 1n), "limb1");
+const limb1 = (value >> 85n) & ((1n << 85n) - 1n);

 Common Patterns